svroonland/zio-kinesis/README.md

   .runDrain
 ```

-### Notes

-- DynamicConsumer is built on `ZManaged` and therefore resource-safe: after stream completion all resources acquired will be shutdown.
+DynamicConsumer is built on `ZManaged` and therefore resource-safe: after stream completion all resources acquired will be shutdown.

-- DynamicConsumer.shardedStream takes default value for initialPosition in the stream that the application should
-  start at = `TRIM_HORIZON`, which is from the oldest messages in Kinesis.
-  However, from the KCL documentation, the initial position is only used during initial lease creation.
-  When an application restarts, it will resume from the previous checkpoint,
-  and so will continue from where it left off in the Kinesis stream.

-- Checkpointing may fail with a `ShutdownException` when another worker has stolen the lease for a shard.
-Your application should handle this, otherwise your stream will fail with this exception.
-Note that the shard stream may still emit some buffered records in this situation, before it is completed.

-- [Enhanced Fan Out capability](https://docs.aws.amazon.com/streams/latest/dev/enhanced-consumers.html) is set by the
- `isEnhancedFanOut` flag, which defaults to `true`.

-#### Checkpointing
+### Checkpointing

 You need to manually store checkpoints for all records that your application has processed.
 Kinesis works with sequence numbers instead of something like ACKs; checkpointing for sequence number X means 'all records up to and including X'.
 Therefore you don't have to checkpoint each individual record, periodic checkpointing is sufficient.

 In fact, it is [recommended](https://github.com/awslabs/amazon-kinesis-client/blob/master/amazon-kinesis-client/src/main/java/software/amazon/kinesis/processor/RecordProcessorCheckpointer.java#L35)
 not to checkpoint too frequently.
+It depends on your application and stream volume what is a good checkpoint frequency.

 ZStream's `aggregateAsyncWithin` is useful for such a checkpointing scheme.
 In this example, checkpointing is done for each shard once per second.